-Flexible work schedule:
+Flexible work schedule

-A work schedule established under 5 U.S.C., 6122.
-The flexible work schedule will be one that:
+A work schedule established under 5 U.S.C., 6122, that-

 - 1. In the case of a full-time employee, has an eighty (80)-hour biweekly basic work requirement that allows an employee to determine his or her own schedule within the limits set by the Agency; and - 2.
 In the case of a part-time employee, has a biweekly basic work requirement of less than eighty (80) hours that allows an employee to determine his or her own schedule within the limits set by the Agency.